• Skip to primary navigation

 • When you are ready to cook, fill and boil the kettle.
 Tip the rinsed, drained rice into a medium saucepan, over a medium stove burner ring, and fill with the just boiled water.
 Turn the heat up to maximum, give it a quick stir with a fork and cook for 5 minutes, allowing it to bubble.

 • Then, pour the water and rice from the pan into the sieve over the sink.
 Leave the rice to drain for about 30 seconds.
 If you lift the sieve up and down a few times you’ll get more water out.
 Then tip the rice back into the pan and return it to the stove.
 Turn the heat down to low and add in the oil and salt, then stir in using a fork.
-Cover with the lid and cook for 15-17 minutes, until the rice is no longer wet and is clump free.
+Cover with the lid and cook for 16-17 minutes, until the rice is no longer wet and is clump free.

-• If after the 17 minutes the rice is still a little clumpy and wet near the bottom, re-cover and leave to steam for 5-10 minutes with the heat off (this shouldn’t happen if the rice was drained properly and you’ve used a medium burner ring).
+• If after the 17 minutes the rice is still a little clumpy and wet near the bottom, re-cover and leave to steam for 5 minutes or so with the heat off (this shouldn’t happen if the rice was drained properly and you’ve used a medium burner ring).
 If it smells like it is burning at any point, turn the gas off and leave the lid on for the rice to continue to steam cook itself.
 When done, fluff up the rice throughout the pan using a fork and scrape it off the hard bottom layer.
 Keep covered until ready to serve.

 Notes